North Korea prepares to dismantle nuclear test site

 Absent from the media visitors were eight South Korean journalists, who were excluded after having initially been invited by the North.

-The relationship between North Korea and South Korea reached a sudden chill last week when Pyongyang canceled a scheduled high-level meeting with South Korean officials, citing a joint U.S.-South Korea military exercise as the reason.
+The relationship between North Korea and South Korea chilled suddenly last week when Pyongyang canceled a scheduled high-level meeting with South Korean officials, citing a joint U.S.-South Korea military exercise as the reason.

-Trump and Kim are scheduled to meet in Singapore on June 12, but Pyongyang has threatened to reconsider the summit if the Trump administration pressures North Korea to unilaterally abandon its nuclear weapons.
+Trump and Kim were scheduled to meet in Singapore on June 12, but Trump cast new uncertainty on the planned summit Tuesday, saying the date could slide back on the calendar — or it may not happen at all.
+Pyongyang has threatened to reconsider the summit if the Trump administration pressures North Korea to unilaterally abandon its nuclear weapons.

+"There's a chance — there's a very substantial chance — it won't work out," Trump said as he met with South Korean President Moon Jae-in at the White House Tuesday.

+“You never know about deals," he said.
+"I’ve made a lot of deals.
+You never really know.”

-The charged rhetoric is a dramatic reversal from the warm feelings generated at the April 27 inter-Korean summit meeting between South Korean President Moon Jae-in and Kim, which ended in a joint declaration seeking a peace treaty and complete denuclearization of the Korean Peninsula.
+Trump's comments came after an April 27 inter-Korean summit between Moon and Kim, which ended in a joint declaration seeking a peace treaty and complete denuclearization of the Korean Peninsula.

 Kim announced plans to close the Punggye-ri site last month ahead of the summit, saying that nuclear development was complete and further underground testing was unnecessary.